we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > Gives a structured vision of the domain.

 > Not an UML Diagram.
-Can be represented by it.
+But can be represented by it.

 > **The code must be an expression  of the model.**